Modified-ProTanki/src/README.md

   <i align="center">Especially gotten from <a title="This repository was deleted." href="https://github.com/Kleins0/protanki-mod">this repository</a> and remodified it.</i>
 </p><br>

+> [!WARNING]
-## This project will be unmaintained in uncertain time.
+> ## This project is no longer maintained.
-Constant library changes can be a big problem for me.
-Due to them constantly changing script file/folder names in library.swf file (could be preventing to get onto the modified client), this slows my progress of getting it done, especially my skills in knowledge of this kind of programming language (ActionScript).<br>
+> Constant library changes can be a big problem for me.
+Due to them constantly changing script file/folder names in library.swf file (could be preventing to get onto the modified client), this loses my motivation of taking these things done myself.<br>
-**Possibly,** you could download these original ones and straight-up replace with textures and scripts.
-With patience, you don't have to.
-You'll just do it **yourself.**
+> It's possible that you can download these original ones from ``application.xml`` and straight up replace with textures and scripts.<br>
+> For this, you can do it **yourself.**<br><br>
+> *- bjuonday*
 <hr>
 <h1>Requirements</h1>